nextpyp/prismpyp/docs/env_setup.md

 python -m pip install -e . --extra-index-url https://download.pytorch.org/whl/cu121
 ```

+!!! note

-> This ensures PyTorch is installed with the correct CUDA 12.1 build.
+    This ensures PyTorch is installed with the correct CUDA 12.1 build.

 Then install **FAISS-GPU** (via Conda, since pip wheels for Python 3.12 are unsupported):